 FF2020 is carrying out demonstrations in the cities Eindhoven, in Zaragoza, Milan, Tartu and Oulu.

 Meet the partners of the international multi-disciplinary team behind the Flying Forward 2020 consortium.

-The second module of our free online training programme, "Integrating a New Spatial Ecosystem: Steps Towards Urban Air Mobility", is available now.
-"Module 2: Machine Learning for Law" focuses on how Flying Forward 2020 tries to ease the implementation of the legal framework using machine learning.
-It trains its audience on how to use machine learning to make laws ‘machine readable’.
-Our consortium partner, EuroUSC Italia, developed the training with the aim of contributing to the scalability of Urban Air Mobility (UAM) in a European setting considering the objectives and key results of the FF2020 project."Module 2: Machine Learning for Law" is the second of seven independent units from the course to be published this year.
+The seventh module of our free online training programme, "Integrating a New Spatial Ecosystem: Steps Towards Urban Air Mobility", was developed by our consortium partners, EuroUSC Italia, INSPIR8ION, Digie and Serendipity.
+"Module 7: Law, Regulations and Standards" trains its audience on current EU developments and major trends in the field of UAM, the leading authorities involved in these developments and how to provide support for UAM policy.
+EuroUSC Italia developed the training with the aim of contributing to the scalability of UAM in a European setting considering the objectives and key results of the FF2020 project.
+This module is the fifth of seven independent units from the course to be published this year.